sarah2244-4/Project-1-goldenapevisualmedia/README.md

 As I used a textarea from Bootstrap with a responsive number of columns, the input was a different style to the rest of the form.
 I found the CSS used to style inputs on and finally changed the border radius, border and box shadow so they all matched.

 Once deployed Bootstrap, css stylesheets and images were not linked correctly.
 After some searching, I hadn't included all of the correct Bootstrap links and I changed some of my link paths to link the css and images correctly.
-The header image still wouldn't show up no matter how many different file paths I did.
+The header image still wouldn't show up no matter how many different file paths I did, but it turned out because I had replaced my file with a smaller file but kept the name, I needed to retype out the file again.
+I found this out by changing it to a different picture and then changing it back again.

 ## Validating